ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 # Summary

-Aeroelasticity is the study of the dynamic interaction between unsteady aerodynamics and structural dynamics on flexible streamlined bodies, potentially also including rigid-body dynamics.
+Aeroelasticity is the study of the dynamic interaction between unsteady aerodynamics and structural dynamics on flexible streamlined bodies, which may include rigid-body dynamics.
 Industry standard solutions in aeronautics and wind energy are built on the assumption of small structural displacements, which lead to linear or quasi-linear theories.
 However, advances in areas such as energy storage and generation,